Janskia/speed-warping-package/README.md

 1. Import the package via Package Manager using git URL: https://github.com/Janskia/speed-warping-package.git
 2. Setup your character model's Rig Animation Type to 'Humanoid'.
-3. Setup `Animator` on the character to your liking.
+3. Setup `Animator` on the character's game object.
 Attach avatar.
 Have some running/walking animation.
 4. Enable `IK Pass` in animator's layer settings.
-5. Attach `SpeedWarping` component to the root game object of your character (this game object should have `Animator` component on it).
+5. Attach `SpeedWarping` component to the game object with `Animator`.
-6. Verify if model parts transforms were automatically set up properly (it requires correct avatar set up in `Animator`).
+6. Verify if model parts transforms were automatically set up properly.
 If it didn't work for some reason, you'll have to attach model parts transforms manually.

 ![Alt text](/Documentation~/SpeedWarpingComponent.png?raw=true)